Amarnathchoudhary9971/Reasl-Estate-Project/README.md

-# Node.js Express Login and Registration example with JWT
+# Node.js Express Login and Registration

-- Appropriate Flow for User Login and Registration with JWT Authentication
+- Appropriate Flow for User Login and Registration  Authentication
 - Node.js Express Architecture with CORS, Authentication & Authorization middlewares & Sequelize
 - How to configure Express routes to work with JWT
 - How to define Data Models and association for Authentication and Authorization